Rhys-Morris/robots/README.md

 - PLACE x,y,direction
     - A new robot is placed on the board at position x, position y facing in the direction given as the 3rd argument.
+    - Program expects arguments to be comma separated without whitespace
     - If placement is invalid the user will be alerted to this.
     - The co-ordinates (0,0) refer to the South-West corner of the table.
     - Valid x and y arguments are between 0 & 4.